 A: In the interests of equity for all nominees, NAEA prohibits organized campaigning for nominees.
 Some state associations may be better able to afford campaigning costs than others, thus putting nominees from less affluent areas at a disadvantage.
 Biographies and vitae of all nominees are circulated to voting members through the election ballot and is posted on NAEA’s website so that an informed electorate is possible.

-A: Each issue of NAEA News lists this information for elected officers as well as Issues Groups chairs and regional representatives in the bi-monthly columns by officers.
+A: Each issue of NAEA News lists this information for elected officers as well as Interest Groups chairs and regional representatives in the bi-monthly columns by officers.
 All national elected officers are also posted on the NAEA website.
 See Board of Directors.

 Q: What is the relationship between college/university Student Chapters and NAEA?